gromacs/gromacs/docs/dev-manual/testutils.rst

   3. If unit tests and/or regression tests are not available, a message is printed.

+- The implementation of ``make check`` calls CTest via the ``ctest`` binary to run all the individual test binaries.
+More fine-grained control is available there, e.g. filtering by test name or label, or increasing verbosity.
 - Directly executing a test binary.
 This provides the most useful output for diagnosing failures, and allows debugging test failures.
   The output identifies the individual test(s) that fail, and shows the results of all failing assertions.
 Some tests also add extra information to failing assertions to make it easier to identify the reason.
+Some tests are skipped because they cannot run with the number of MPI ranks or GPU devices detected.
+Explicit information about such cases can be obtained by using the ``-echo-reasons`` flag to the test binary.
 It is possible to control which tests are run using command line options.
-Execute the binary with ``-h`` to get additional information.
+Execute the binary with ``--help`` to get additional information.

 When executed using CTest, the tests produce XML output in ``Testing/Temporary/``, containing the result of each test as well as failure